111 Influencer Marketing Statistics That Actually Mean Something For Your Brand

 The State of Influencer Marketing

 2. Mobile is key.
-1 in 5 Americans are accessing the web strictly at work and via smartphone.
+One in five Americans are accessing the web strictly at work and via smartphone.
 They don’t have a broadband connection at home.

 3. For Americans ages 18 - 29, more than 1 in 4 (28%) are “smartphone only” internet users who have no broadband connection at home.